 We have no products approved for sale.
 We will not receive any revenue from any product candidates that we develop until we obtain regulatory approval and commercialize such products or until we potentially enter into agreements with third parties for the development and commercialization of product candidates.
+In addition, it may be difficult or not possible to obtain from the FDA orphan drug designation or a designation that facilitates and expedites development and review of certain new drugs, including breakthrough therapy designation, fast track designation or any other expedited status that we may apply for in the future, for reproxalap or our other product candidates, and if we are unable to obtain such designations, our regulatory and commercial prospects may be negatively impacted.
 If our development efforts for any of our product candidates result in regulatory approval or we enter into collaboration agreements with third parties, we may generate revenue from product sales or from such third parties.
-We have primarily funded our operations through the sale of our convertible preferred stock, common stock, convertible promissory notes, warrants, and borrowings under debt facilities.
+We have primarily funded our operations through the sale of our common stock, convertible preferred stock, convertible promissory notes, warrants, and borrowings under our debt facilities.

-In December 2018, we entered into an Open Market Sale Agreement SM ("Jefferies Sales Agreement") with Jefferies LLC ("Jefferies"), as sales agent, pursuant to which we offered and sold, shares of our common stock, for aggregate sales proceeds of \$50.0 million from time to time through Jefferies.
-From January 1, 2020 through September 30, 2020, we sold, at a volume-weighted average price of \$4.62, an aggregate of 9,351,749 shares of common stock with net proceeds of \$40.7 million after deducting commissions related to the Jefferies Sales Agreement and other offering costs.
-As of September 30, 2020, we had sold the maximum allowable amount and no further sales may be made under the Jefferies Sales Agreement.
+In December 2018, we entered into an Open Market Sale Agreement SM ("2018 Jefferies Sales Agreement") with Jefferies LLC ("Jefferies"), as sales agent, pursuant to which we offered and sold, shares of our common stock, for aggregate sales proceeds of \$50.0 million from time to time through Jefferies.
+From January 1, 2020 through December 31, 2020, we sold, at a volume-weighted average price of \$4.62, an aggregate of 9.4 million shares of common stock with net proceeds of \$40.7 million after deducting commissions related to the 2018 Jefferies Sales Agreement and other offering costs.
+As of December 31, 2020, we had sold the maximum allowable amount and no further sales may be made under the 2018 Jefferies Sales Agreement.